akermu/emacs-libvterm/README.md

 fall back to tramp's shell.

 Examples:
-- Usee the default login shell for all methods, except for docker.
+- Use the default login shell for all methods, except for docker.
   `'((t login-shell) ("docker" "/bin/sh"))`
 - Use the default login shell for ssh and scp, fall back to "/bin/bash".
   Use tramp's default shell for all other methods.